guessit-io/guessit/README.rst

-GuessIt is a python library that extracts as much information as possible from a video file.
+GuessIt is a python library that extracts as much information as possible from a video filenames.

-It has a very powerful filename matcher that allows to guess a lot of metadata from a video using its filename only.
+It has a very powerful matcher that allows to guess a lot of metadata from a video using its filename only.
 This matcher works with both movies and tv shows episodes.